GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Linus Torvalds*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts